 In spite of all that, the cultural life of Naples continued, certainly not unabated, but given the circumstances it is amazing that there was any cultural activity at all.
 San Carlo did indeed continue opera for the 1940/41 and 42/43 seasons.
 Bombing damage in 1943, however, though it did not destroy San Carlo, was severe enough to close the theater, apparently "for the duration."
 The "duration" was not long in coming.
 The Allies landed at Salerno on September 9, 1943 and had liberated Naples by October 1.

-military authorities during October, 1943.
-[Opera]
+English military authorities during October, 1943.

-performances recommenced on December 26 of
+[Opera] performances recommenced on December 26 of

 gallery and loggia.
-The occupation lasted until 1946."
+The occupation lasted until

-program from 1945 comes to
+right) of a San Carlo program from 1945 comes to me

-of Pat White in the UK.
+through the kindness of Pat White in

 British sources (cited at Opera in Naples, 1944, above) say: